NathanaelGo/the-halcyon-cradle/Deities/Deus Felixion.md

 Has Authority with [[Deus Gremory|Grey Dormeous]]

 Walker - walks into places you dont belong
-"Mortal who reached their end.
-Cant get stronger with out rebelling" - [[Deus Gremory|Grey]]
+"Felixion is what I would consider a mortal who has reached their end there is no way for them to get any more powerful without waving a flag of [[Rebellion]]" - [[Deus Gremory|Grey]]